lm-sys/lm-sys.github.io/blog/2024-07-25-sglang-llama3.md

 ## Llama-405B on 8 x H100 (fp8)

 At last, we benchmark the performance on the largest 405B model.
 Because the model is large, most of the time is spent on the GPU kernels.
 The gap between different frameworks shrinks.
 The poor performance of TensorRT-LLM is probably due to the fact that the 405B model just came out, and the version we used in the provided image has not integrated some latest optimizations.
+In both online and offline cases, SGLang performs the best.

 <img src="/images/blog/sglang_llama3/405b_fp8_throughput.svg" style="display: flex; margin-top: auto; margin-left: auto; margin-right: auto; margin-bottom: auto; width: 70%;"></img>